7 Fun Facts about Sign Language

-2) There are more than 130 recognized signed languages worldwide.
-They are also completely different based on country of origin.
+2) There are 300 different sign languages with actually only 130 that are recognized worldwide.
+These variations include: Italian, Chinese, Japanese, German and Korean.
+Internationally, the most commonly used sign languages are American Sign Language (ASL), British Sign Language (BSL) and French Sign Language (FSL).
 Signed languages are the most organic of human languages.
 They evolved naturally whenever and wherever a group of people with hearing impairments needed to communicate.
 Signed languages are fully capable of the same complexity as spoken languages.
 Signed and spoken languages are complex linguistic systems that differ in where and how they are expressed and understood.
 The fact is that sign language accesses similar brain structures as spoken languages.

 3) Did you know that over 70 million deaf people use sign languages as their preferred communication form?
 And, over 150 million people worldwide simply use sign language to engage with family and friends with speech and hearing challenges.
 The number of deaf and hard-of-hearing individuals in the United States is about 3.6% of the population, according to the U.S. Census Bureau, roughly 11.8 million people.
 Anywhere from 500,000 to two million people speak American Sign Language (ASL).
 It’s the fifth most-used language in the United States behind Spanish, Italian, German and French.
 In fact, some three dozen states give high school credit for students taking ASL courses as a foreign language.
 Science has proven that learning a second language can actually increase the size of your brain, improve communication and cognition and delay the onset of dementia and Alzheimer’s disease later in life.